SorensenUCSC/CSE211-fa2023/overview.md

 ## Office Hours:

-I will provide 2 office hours per week: the time will be set soon.
+I will provide 2 office hours per week: on Thursdays 3 - 5 PM

 My office hours can be remote or in-person.
 My physical office is E2-233 (I finally got a nameplate!).
 I will provide a Zoom link on canvas.
 I manage the office hours through a Google doc sign-up sheet.
 I will reset the list around noon on Wednesday and notify with a canvas announcement.
 Any name on the list before then will be erased.